Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 ## 7th Generation (PS3, Wii, Xbox360)

 In the 7h Generation the main consoles were PS3 (Sony), Wii (Nintendo) and Xbox360 (Microsoft).
-In this generation the most selling platform was the Xbox 360 with 89k videogames sold (where the all generation sold 260k units), while the platform with more videogame playable was the Playstation 3 (33,9% of all videogame developed in the generation) but it is followed by the Xbox360 (33,7% of all videogame developed in the generation).
+In this generation the most selling platform was the Xbox 360 with 89k videogames sold (where the all generation sold 260k units), while the platform with more videogame playable was the Playstation 3 (1329 units) but it is followed by the Xbox360 (1320 units).

 The largest market is North America, followed by Europe.

-The bestseller videogames are released in between 2009 and 2011.
+The bestseller videogames are released in between 2008 and 2010.

 The bestseller videogame was Wii sports, playable only with Wii.